-A large underground gold mine using a narrow vein, long hole mining method
+A large underground gold mine using cut and fill and longhole mining methods

 The mine had experienced a 60,000-ton shortfall, averaging 85% attainment to plan over a two-year period.
 Although there was an operating system in place, the data collected needed to be converted into useful information to support better decision-making.
 The mine management, familiar with USC Consulting Group’s global mining and metals expertise, asked us to develop and fully implement a “closed loop” management operating system (MOS) within the long hole mining processes.
 The goal was to set realistic expectations for volume of work while capturing problems and delays that erode capacity.

 Our team upgraded the short-term planning process for all the major mining activities for both the upper and lower beats, including long hole, MCF and PCF mining areas.
 We also worked with the client’s team members to develop a rough cut “zero based” capacity planning process that incorporated the use of unit cycle times for each major type of work activity involved in the long hole mining process.

 We revised supervisors’ daily roles, responsibilities and routines to reduce the amount of nonvalue-added activity and increase their availability to provide leadership to their teams.
 We also improved the mine’s ability to convert data into information at the time when it could be most helpful in generating smarter and faster decisions.
 The improved flow of information out and back into the mining operation reduced “surprises” in the miners’ working areas that had sometimes resulted in shortcuts that adversely impacted safety.

 Finally, we trained client team members to use the MOS to drive ongoing, year-over-year operating improvements.
 We have since followed through with post project support and MOS audits to ensure the gains were sustainable over the long term.

 attainment to budget improvement